 How Can I Participate in Giving Tuesday?

 The American Red Cross has a critical need for blood donors of all blood types.
-Learn about the eligibility requirements and schedule and appointment or download the Blood Donor App to learn more.
-There are several local blood drives scheduled for the week of Giving Tuesday including one at the Salem Blood Donation Center (1860 Hawthorne Ave NE, Salem) and one at Blanchet Catholic High School (4373 Market Street, Salem).
+Learn about the eligibility requirements and schedule an appointment, or download the Blood Donor App to learn more.
+You can donate in Salem at the Salem Blood Donation Center (1860 Hawthorne Ave NE, Salem) or find a blood drive in your area any time of year through the American Red Cross website.

 Volunteer at a local food pantry like Marion Polk Food Share.
 The organization—which feeds people in our community—runs on the time, talents, and resources of volunteers.
 They have a variety of volunteer opportunities, including repacking food, gardening, delivering Meals on Wheels, and other ways to assist in the fight against hunger.